lanstine/2018-AI/README.md

 # 2018-AI
-## Create a MinMax agent with depth control.
+##  Optimize the search by: introducing a value cache, ordering the move search, and/or using symmetry.